Discover our transformative Learning Programs

 Program Results

 Rocky Point Academy began as an in-home tutoring service in Bremerton, Washington, in 1998.
 In 2000, it incorporated and relocated to Calgary, Alberta, transforming into a learning center that has consistently achieved a 97% success rate.
-The core programs applied, known as Davis Dyslexia Correction Programs®, were founded in 1985 and are available in over 30 languages across more than 40 countries, making it the most widely adopted dyslexia correction program worldwide.
+The core Davis Correction Programs®, were founded in 1985 and are available in over 30 languages across more than 40 countries worldwide.

 The following data has been compiled from over 360 consecutive reading programs provided at Rocky Point Academy.
 Reading levels were assessed at the start and conclusion of the basic five-day program, with an average improvement of 3.96 grade levels.